 Gently rub the cloth over the chain, and in case it is a non-sealed chain, try to remove all the grease from in between the links as well.
 After you have removed most of the grease, lube the chain up with some chain lubricant.
 You can use some WD40 beforehand, but keep in mind that WD40 on its own is not a lubricant.

 The best way to apply the lube is to apply it on the lower part of the chain while rotating your rear wheel forward.
 This way the lubed parts of the chain will go up on the sprocket, spreading the lube nicely.
 When you have applied the lube you should remove any excess lube on the chain.
+Make sure to use a high quality motorcycle chain lube, as low quality lubes won’t last as long and might even harm your chain.
 Here is a video in case you get lost on the way: